DavesCodeMusings/oled-bitmapper/README.md

 ## Where is this going?

 At some point I may add the ability to load a bitmap from an array to enable editing rather than just creation.
-Though my goal was to create weather icons.
+Though my original goal was to create weather icons.
 The tool is just a happy byproduct.